dsafa/audio-band/docfx/audioband/customization/albumartpopup.md

 Height of the popup

 ## X Position
-The x position of the popup
+The x position of the popup.
+It is relative to the top left corner of the album art.

-## Margin
+## Y Position
-The gap between the popup and the taskbar
+The y position of the popup.
+It is relative to the top left corner of the album art.